How it Works

 Match Play Events

 For Match Play events with a stroke play qualifier, we award 10% of the “Total Points” to the top 10% of the qualifiers.
 For example, if an event has 5000 points and 288 participants, 500 points will be awarded to the top 29 finishers of the stroke play qualifier.
-The distribution of these 500 points will range between 100%-20% evenly.
+The distribution of these 500 points will be similar to the standard process.
 The remaining 90% of the points, 4500 in this example, will be distributed to the players relative to their finish in the tournament.

 50% of the field will be paid with odd numbers rounded down.